tolikcode/andriydruk.github.io/content/post/rxdnssd.md

 ~~~

 Creating of Rx chains is very usefull because you don't need to care about canceling all operations and removing listeners.
 The only thing you have to do inside your onPause||onStop||onDestroy methods is to call mSubscription.cancel().
-You can find a usage af a described wrapper (I called it RxDNSSD) in my project [Bonjour Browser](https://github.com/andriydruk/BonjourBrowser).
+You can find a usage af the described wrapper (I called it RxDNSSD) in my project [Bonjour Browser](https://github.com/andriydruk/BonjourBrowser).

 That's all.
 Happy wrapping annoying APIs!